zetanumbers/book/src/natural-aliasing.md

 ### Better `Send`

-This comes with a cool consiquence of alternative definition of thread-safe/unsafe types.
+This comes with a cool consequence of alternative definition of thread-safe/unsafe types.
 It would be safe to send a type across the thread boundary only if it's aliased memory region isn't aliased anywhere else.
 To avoid to talk about plain borrows, consider `Rc<'a, T>` implemented using new `Cell<'a, usize>` as a reference counter.
 It is safe to send `a: Rc<'a, T>` to another thread if there isn't any other `b: Rc<'a, T>` left on the old thread.
 But more than that, if there is another `b: Rc<'a, T>`, we still could send both of them `(a, b)` across threads.
-I have found type annotation for [higher-ranked lifetimes] `(a, b): for<'a> (Rc<'a, T>, Rc<'a, T>)`, although formaly ambiguous, to be quite fitting.
+I have found type annotation for [higher-ranked lifetimes] `(a, b): for<'a> (Rc<'a, T>, Rc<'a, T>)`, although formally ambiguous, to be quite fitting.
 Now you can see yourself why `&mut T` would be just a non-copyable version of `for<'a> &Cell<'a, T>`.

 From this we could even restore the original `Send` oriented design.
 The `!Send` implementation on a type essentially tells that utilized memory region could be (non-atomically, without synchronization) aliased from the *current thread*.
 This stems from the assumption that the function body execution always stays on the same thread until its finished.
-That assumption is the reason of some limitations on stackless (async blocks) and [stackful] couroutines around `Send`.
+That assumption is the reason of some limitations on stackless (async blocks) and [stackful] coroutines around `Send`.
 This also allows to store `!Send` types in thread locals, which then becomes the [**evident cornerstone**] of problems with async and `Send`.

 The solution to that problem would be to abstract assumption into a type, let's say, `ThreadLocalKey<'a>` zero-sized type that would allow thread-unsafe access to thread locals.